 Motivation is the drive that allows you to go after what you want in life, but this alone doesn’t make you successful.
 You’ll need to understand where your strengths lie and be prepared for some hard work along the way.
 This is the real recipe for success!

 Finding out what your strengths are is the simple part!
 My World of Work offer an interactive ‘My Strengths Tool’ that can really help you to understand what you are good at!

 The difficult part is that ‘hard work’ doesn’t always sound the most appealing.
 Sometimes we simply don’t want to put the effort in.

 Be honest; we all try for an easy life!
-Sometimes it seems easier to cram for an exam rather than preparing for it well in advance, it feels much better to press snooze on your alarm rather than face getting up to look for a job, it is tempting to search for the latest diet fad when losing weight rather than getting those trainers out, so why bother?
+It feels much better to press snooze on your alarm rather than face getting up to look for a job, it is tempting to search for the latest diet fad when losing weight rather than getting those trainers out, so why bother?
 Because you will fail otherwise!

-Maybe not in the short term; you may find cramming may help you pass an end of unit topic, you may lose a bit of weight following the latest diet trend, but when it comes to your larger exams you will feel under prepared and sorry to be the bearer of bad news, but fad diets are hard to maintain and you will have to compete with hunger pangs and cravings.
+Maybe not in the short term; you may lose a bit of weight following the latest diet trend, but fad diets are hard to maintain and you will have to compete with hunger pangs and cravings.
 You will find yourself thinking ‘is it really worth it!’
 The best way to live a healthier lifestyle is to follow a balanced diet with plenty of exercise.

 So, how do we develop motivation in life?
 This isn’t an easy question to answer as we are all different, but these tips should help!